daveRendon/azd-multiagent/README.md

-# Multi-Agent Support Triage on Azure AI Foundry
+# Building a Multi-Agent Support Triage System with AZD and Azure AI Foundry

 This repository provides a complete, end-to-end example of how to design, build, and deploy a production-ready multi-agent solution on Azure, leveraging Azure AI Foundry Agent Service and connected agents.